Date Nut Cookies | Thumbprint Filled

 Instructions

 - Chop the dates and place them in a saucepan.
-Add sugar and water and heat on medium high until it comes to a boil.
-Stir until thickened (around 5 – 10 minutes)
+Add sugar and water and heat on medium-high until it comes to a boil.
+Stir until thickened (around 5 – 10 minutes).2 cups dates, 1/2 cup white sugar, 3/4 cup water

-- Once thickened, turn off heat, add walnuts, stir and set aside
+- Once thickened, turn off heat, add walnuts, stir and set aside.1/2 cup walnuts

-- In mixer, place butter and sugars and mix until creamed
+- In mixer, place butter and sugars and mix until creamed.2 sticks butter, 1 cup brown sugar, 3/4 cup cane sugar

-- Add sour cream, amaretto and eggs and mix until incorporated.
-(It will be loose)
+- Add sour cream, amaretto, and eggs and mix until incorporated.
+(It will be loose).1/2 cup sour cream, 1 ounce amaretto, 2 eggs

-- Add flour, baking soda, cinnamon and salt and mix until incorporated
+- Add flour, baking soda, cinnamon, and salt and mix until incorporated.4 cups spelt flour, 1 teaspoon baking soda, 1/2 teaspoon cinnamon, 3/4 teaspoon salt

-- Take small amount of dough in your hand and roll into 1 inch balls and place on cookie sheets
+- Take a small amount of dough in your hand, roll it into 1-inch balls, and place it on cookie sheets.

 - Let cool for 5 minutes on cookie sheets before removing to wire racks